wp-plugins/is-subpage-of/readme.txt

 == Description ==

-Is Subpage Of is a simple Wordpress conditional plugin that determines if the executing page is a subpage of the passed pageID.
+Is Subpage Of is a simple Wordpress conditional plugin that determines if the executing page is a subpage of the given page ID.
 Helpful to show content on certain document trees only.

 [See plugin homepage for more details](http://www.schloebe.de/wordpress/is-subpage-of-plugin/ "See plugin homepage for more details")